fmhy/edit/.github/README.md

 Here are a few ways you can get involved:

 * Anyone can suggest [changes or corrections](https://rentry.org/fmhyedit) to the wiki.
-Please read our [Contribution Guide](https://rentry.co/Contrib-Guide) before trying to add or remove anything.
+Please read our [contribution guide](https://rentry.co/Contrib-Guide) before trying to add or remove anything.
 * If you're adding a new site, please [search](https://api.fmhy.net/single-page) / [2](https://fmhy.xyz/single-page) (control + f) first to make sure we don't already have it.
 * Approved changes will be applied to the [site](https://fmhy.net) and all [🔒 backups](https://github.com/fmhy/FMHY/wiki/Backups).
 * You can send us stuff directly via [💬 Discord](https://discord.gg/5W9QJKuPkD).